stvmlbrn/subnet-info/README.md

 * broadcastAddress() - returns the broadcast address for the specified network
 * details() - returns an object that contains all of the above information

 IP address and subnet mask must be provided in [CIDR Notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) for all methods.
+Currently only supports IPv4 addresses.

 ## License
 [MIT License](http://en.wikipedia.org/wiki/MIT_License)